All Episodes

 So what good's their modeling?

-The study conducted by climate change research scientist XC Hugh of the National Center for Atmospheric Research and published Monday in the journal Nature Climate Change.
+The study conducted by climate change research scientist Axie Hugh of the National Center for Atmospheric Research and published Monday in the journal Nature Climate Change.

 Are you kidding me?

-Now they got a subdivision, Nature Climate Change.
+Now they've got a subdivision, Nature Climate Change.

 Researchers conducted climate model sensitivity experiments to look at the effect.

-Why you've got solar panels all over half of North Carolina?
+You've got solar panels all over half of North Carolina.

 Why do you need a model to predict or study this stuff?

-They're building these data centers all over the place to handle all their iCloud servers and Siri and all the other things, making a big deal about how they're they're green and they're energy correct by building all these solar panels to power these data centers.
+making a big deal about how they're green and they're energy correct by building all these solar panels to power these data centers.

-Now, before you go off half nutsy, yeah, but so does a roof rush.
+Now, before you go off half-nuts and yeah, but so does a roof rush.

 I understand that.